noisebridge/infrastructure/README.md

 Usually, you will want to limit your deployment to specific host groups:

-    ansible-playbook site.yml --limit noisebridge-net
+    ansible-playbook site.yml --limit noisebridge_net

-You can be even more specific, for example, this deploys only to the noisebridge-net roles tagged `website`:
+You can be even more specific, for example, this deploys only to the noisebridge\_net roles tagged `website`:

-    ansible-playbook site.yml --limit noisebridge-net -t website
+    ansible-playbook site.yml --limit noisebridge_net -t website

 ### Ansible Vault